stephengold/Maud/README.md

 To undo changes since the most recent checkpoint, use the "Z" keyboard shortcut.

-To safeguard work since the last checkpoint, the "Z" key usually creates a new checkpoint as well.
+To safeguard work since the last checkpoint, the "Z" key often creates a new checkpoint as well.
 To redo each change you've undone, use the "Y" keyboard shortcut.

 Maud places no limit on the number of checkpoints you can create/undo/redo.